How to Plan a Trip for The Great Migration in Kenya?

 The herds don’t all move together, as some groups split off midway, leave at different times or some don’t leave at all if there is enough food to sustain them.
 This means that the signs of migration are evident all year round, so the best time to visit the Masai Mara depends on your preferences.

-The Great Migration Calendar
+Calendar for The Great Migration

 Between January and March, the wildebeest herds give birth to their young in the southern plains of Serengeti.
 At this time of the year, you will come across predators trying to make the most of the easy pickings.